msxlegend/MSX-Yamaha-UCNM-01-adaptator/README.md

 ## Credit

-MSXLegend & Popolon33 from MSXVILLAGE.FR
+MSXLegend & Popolon33 from WWW.MSXVILLAGE.FR
-> Thanks Popolon33 for the name of the adaptator UCNM-01  (M for mini)
+> Thanks to Popolon33 for the name of the adaptator UCNM-01  (M for mini)

 ## IMPORTANT